Vitruvius-Editor/vitruvius-editor-other-model/frontend/vitruvius-editor/README.md

-# Hello World Example
+# Vitruvius Editor Plugin Readme

-The example extension demonstrates how to register a command in Theia saying "Hello world" using the message service.
+This Package includes the Vitruvius Editor Plugin that Theia uses to extend the functionality.

-## How to use the Hello World example
+## How to use the Plugin

-In the running application, trigger the command "Say hello" via the command palette (F1 => "Say Hello").
-A message dialog will pop up saying "Hello World".
+see the Readme in the frontend package to run the Theia application.